rse/unix-under-windows/README.md

 ## Install Ubuntu GNU/Linux Operating System

-1. **Install Ubuntu 18.09 LTS**:<br/>
+1. **Install Ubuntu 18.04 LTS**:<br/>
-   Install Ubuntu GNU/Linux 18.09 LTS from the Windows Store.<br/>
+   Install Ubuntu GNU/Linux 18.04 Long Term Support (LTS) from the Microsoft Store.<br/>
    Rationale: you need a reasonable GNU/Linux distribution.

-   - *START* &rarr; `microsoft store` &rarr; *Search* &rarr; `ubuntu`
+   - *START* &rarr; `microsoft store` &rarr; *Search* &rarr; `ubuntu 18.04 lts` &rarr; *Get* &rarr; *Launch*

+   Just be patient on first launch, it really takes time.
+   Then, when asked for your username, enter the same as your Windows username.
+   When asked for your password, enter either your Windows password or another one, but remember it (at least once until next step)!

-   In case Microsoft Store is not available on your system, the reason can be that you still have User Account Control (UAC) disabled, or you are still not signed in with a Microsoft Account, your Windows is still not activated or you are still running an evaluation version of Windows.
-Anyway, try to fix the problems the following way first:
+   Notice: In case the Microsoft Store is not available on your system, the reason can be that you still have User Account Control (UAC) disabled, or you are still not signed in with a Microsoft Account (although it should be not required), or your Windows is still not activated or you are still running an evaluation version of Windows.
+Anyway, try to fix the problems the following way:

    - *START* &rarr; *Settings* &rarr; *Updates & Security* &rarr; *Troubleshoot* &rarr; *Windows Store Apps* &rarr; *Run the troubleshooter*